Representations and evaluation strategies for feasibly approximable functions: Representations of

 \item A $\Poly$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of polynomials in the monomial basis with dyadic rational coefficients.
-More explicitly, fix a standard notation $\nu_{\D[x]} \colon \ts \to \D[x]$ of the polynomials with dyadic rational coefficients.
-A $\Poly$-name of $f$ is a length-monotone string function $\varphi \in \M$ such that

-\item A $\PPoly$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of piecewise polynomials in the monomial basis with dyadic rational breakpoints and coefficients.
-A piecewise polynomial with dyadic rational breakpoints and coefficients is a continuous function $g \colon [-1,1] \to \R$ such that there exist dyadic rational numbers $-1 = a_0, a_1, \dots, a_n = 1$ such that $g|_{[a_i, a_{i + 1}]}$ is a polynomial with dyadic rational coefficients. \item A $\PAff$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of piecewise affine functions with dyadic breakpoints and coefficients.
-Piecewise affine functions are defined analogously to piecewise polynomials. \item A $\Frac$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of rational functions with dyadic coefficients.
+More formally, fix a standard numbering $\nu_{\D[x]} \colon \ts \to \D[x]$ of the polynomials with dyadic rational coefficients.
+The representation $\Poly$ is the Cauchy representation induced by $\nu_{\D[x]}$. \item A piecewise polynomial with dyadic rational breakpoints and coefficients is a continuous function $g \colon [-1,1] \to \R$ such that there exist dyadic rational numbers $-1 = a_0, a_1, \dots, a_n = 1$ such that $g|_{[a_i, a_{i + 1}]}$ is a polynomial with dyadic rational coefficients.
+A $\PPoly$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of piecewise polynomials in the monomial basis with dyadic rational breakpoints and coefficients.
+More formally, fix a standard numbering of the piecewise polynomials with dyadic breakpoints and coefficients and let $\PPoly$ be the Cauchy representation of $\CI$ induced by this numbering. \item A $\PAff$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of piecewise affine functions with dyadic breakpoints and coefficients.
+Piecewise affine functions are defined analogously to piecewise polynomials.
+More formally, fix a standard numbering of the piecewise affine functions with dyadic breakpoints and coefficients and let $\PAff$ be the Cauchy representation of $\CI$ induced by this numbering. \item A $\Frac$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of rational functions with dyadic coefficients.
 A rational function is a quotient of two polynomials whose denominator has no zeroes in $[-1,1]$.
-We choose our notation such that every such rational function is given as a quotient of two polynomials $P,Q \in \D[x]$ which is normalised such that $Q(x) \geq 1$ for all $x \in [-1,1]$. \item A $\PFrac$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of piecewise rational functions with dyadic breakpoints and coefficients.
+We choose our notation such that every such rational function is given as a quotient of two polynomials $P,Q \in \D[x]$ which is normalised such that $Q(x) \geq 1$ for all $x \in [-1,1]$.
+More formally, fix a standard numbering of the rational functions with dyadic coefficients and let $\Frac$ be the Cauchy representation of $\CI$ induced by this numbering. \item A $\PFrac$-name of a function $f \in \CI$ is a fast converging Cauchy sequence of piecewise rational functions with dyadic breakpoints and coefficients.
 Piecewise rational functions are defined analogously to piecewise polynomials and piecewise affine functions.
-We again assume that the denominator of every rational function is bounded below by $1$. \end{enumerate} \end{Definition}
+We again require that the denominator of every rational function be bounded from below by $1$.
+More formally, fix a standard numbering of the piecewise rational functions with dyadic breakpoints and coefficients and let $\PFrac$ be the Cauchy representation of $\CI$ induced by this numbering. \end{enumerate} \end{Definition}

 The representation $\Fun$ is the most efficient representation which renders evaluation computable, in the sense that it satisfies the following universal property:

 \begin{Proposition}[\cite{KawamuraCook}] The following are equivalent for a representation of continuous functions $\delta\colon\subseteq \M \to \CI$: \begin{enumerate} \item Evaluation